Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Heart Failure.md

 				- Milrinone
 		- Hypotension: consider inopressor
 			- Noradrenaline is widely recommended as the front-line agent for cardiogenic shock: improves SVR and elevates diastolic pressure to improve coronary perfusion
-			- Dobutamine or milrinone to vasodilte systemically and reduce LV afterload
+			- Dobutamine or milrinone to vasodilate systemically and reduce LV afterload
 			- Consider pulmonary vasodilators to decrease RV afterload
 	- Optimise volume status
 		- Fluid administration